KojoBoat/alx-system_engineering-devops/0x00-shell_basics/README.md

-pwd script prints the absolute path name of the current working directory ls script to print contents of the current directory
+pwd script prints the absolute path name of the current working directory ls script to print contents of the current directory script to change the working directory to users home directory